 Within the framework of this special issue, we discuss various aspects of the overall topic based on eleven case studies from Russia, Hungary, the Czech Republic, and Poland.
 Concentrating on agents, practices, and strategies of selecting and producing digital heritage, we analyze, on the one hand, the top to bottom process in the digital heritage production and, on another hand, the growing bottom up approach and involvement of grassroots and amateur initiatives in this field.
 Claiming the “right” for history and memory has been identified as one major force behind these initiatives, especially in Russia.
 As the case studies, which focus on social media platforms and local urban initiatives, clearly demonstrate, digital tools allow users to create their “own“ history and heritage.
 Events of the past, mediated by online sources and actualized by individual digital mnemonic practices, enable the production of multiple and often conflicting historical narratives and heritage (Makhortykh 2017; Zavadski and Toepfl 2019).
 Although there is still a threat of control from the state’s side regarding specific sensitive historical topics (Bernstein 2016), these digital possibilities are widely used across society.

 Olga Dovbysh is a postdoctoral researcher at the Aleksanteri Institute, University of Helsinki, and coordinator of the Russian Media Lab project.
-She works at the intersection of media studies, economic sociology and political economy, and studies how internet and digital technologies affect regional and local media landscapes and how local journalist culture in changing in the new technological environment of media production.
-She holds a PhD from Higher School of Economics (Moscow) and MA from The Royal Institute of Technology (Stockholm).
+She works at the intersection of media studies, economic sociology and political economy.
+She studies how internet and digital technologies affect regional and local media landscapes and how local journalist culture is changing in the new technological environment of media production.
+She holds a PhD from the Higher School of Economics (Moscow) and a MA from The Royal Institute of Technology (Stockholm).